Alcohol laws of India: Jammu and Kashmir

 †Festival date may be in either month.

 Karnataka

 Kerala

 Sundays are no longer observed as Prohibited days in the state.

 1st Day of English Calendar Every month for administrative purposes and on the grounds that it is the salary day.
 Dry days are observed on the day of polling and the previous day during elections as well.

 †Date may be in either month.

 Maharashtra

 The district collector can also designate any day as a Prohibited day by giving seven days' notice. his list may vary depending on the date of festivals as well as specific Prohibited day announcements by the Government of Maharashtra.

-†Festival date may be in June or July.
+†Festival date may be in either month.

 Rajasthan

 †Festival date may be in either month.